Des-q: a quantum algorithm to provably speedup retraining of decision trees: Introduction

 \section{Introduction}

-We are currently in the era of \emph{big-data} where organizations collect vast amounts of daily user data \cite{sagiroglu2013big}, be it with retail chains logging transactions, telecommunication companies connecting millions of calls and messages, or large banks processing millions of ATM and credit card transactions \cite{zikopoulos2011understanding, smith2012big}.
-Coping with this huge data influx, these entities seek not only to construct efficient and accurate data mining models i.e., the understanding of patterns in data, but also to retrain them promptly to prevent degradation and enhance performance.
-With the Internet's continuous expansion, the data volume continues to grow, posing a significant challenge to existing data mining methods.
-Typically, data mining involves supervised learning, such as in the case of fraud detection \cite{abdallah2016fraud} or sanctions screening \cite{cipriani2023financial}, where the goal is to classify activities as fraudulent or clean based on existing labeled examples in the data.
+We are currently in the era of \emph{big-data} where organizations collect vast amounts of daily user data \cite{sagiroglu2013big}, be it with retail chains logging transactions, telecommunication companies connecting millions of calls and messages, or large banks processing millions of ATM and credit card transactions daily \cite{zikopoulos2011understanding, smith2012big}.
+To tackle the data surge, entities aim to build efficient, accurate machine learning models and swiftly retrain them to avoid performance degradation.
+As the Internet expands, data volume grows, challenging current methods.